-The curriculum document has four sections: foundations, core content, clinical experience requirements and optional content.
+The curriculum document has three sections: foundations, core content and clinical experience requirements.
 The foundations section presents an inventory of pre-existing knowledge and skills gained during an entry-level radiography educational experience and reinforced through professional practice.
-The content in the foundations section is intended to aid technologists in planning their careers and program managers in developing preassessment tools for candidate selection.
+The content in the foundations section is intended to aid technologists in planning their careers and program managers in developing pre-assessment tools for candidate selection.

 The professional practice of mammography requires specific knowledge and skills generally not obtained in basic educational programs in radiography.
-The core content section represents curriculum elements that are considered essential to educate technologists in the postprimary practice of mammography.
+The core content section represents curriculum elements that are considered essential to educate technologists in the post primary practice of mammography.

 The clinical experience requirements section acts as a guide in developing a well-rounded clinical experience.
-The section also includes information to aid in meeting the eligibility requirements for a postprimary certification examination in mammography.
+The section also includes information to aid in meeting the eligibility requirements for a post primary certification examination in mammography.